 - a) BARC shall provide such information and reports as may be asked for by the Ministry of Information and Broadcasting from time to time.
 The Ministry shall maintain confidentiality of the information thus provided, if so desired by BARC.
-However, the addresses and location of homes where people meter are installed shall not be reported to the Ministry. - b) The Ministry shall ensure the confidentiality of the information / reports received from BARC / rating agencies.
-However, where the Government is of the opinion that it is necessary or expedient to disclose the information / reports in public interest, it may, for reasons to be recorded in writing, do so.
-At the same time no information / report shall be disclosed by the Government, except after giving the BARC / rating agencies, an opportunity of making such representation in writing as it may wish to make in that behalf and after taking such representation into consideration. - c) The reports shall be made available in a transparent and equitable manner.
+However, the addresses and location of homes where people meter are installed shall not be reported to the Ministry. - b) The reports shall be made available in a transparent and equitable manner.
 BARC shall display the rate card for the various reports and discounts offered thereon on its website.